 Carol Parks recorded her first song at the age of six.
 Her parents were musicians, and she was exposed early on to all that the industry had to offer.
 She always dreamed of making physical art; music was, in a way, the "family business" a way to pay the bills, rather than following her true passion.

 Q: Art Freak seems like a very unusual and unique zine.
 Did you publish this zine alone, or as part of a collaboration?
-What led you to the creation of this exciting publication, and what is your vision for Art Freak over the next ten years?
+What led you to the creation of this exciting publication, and what is your vision for the zine in the coming years?

 I had wanted to write a book all my life, about anything I love writing, but I thought, no one will ever publish this.
 Then, I was reintroduced to the zine and I thought, I can do this myself.
 Once I started to branch out and take these alternative art classes, I wanted to share the info, talk about these classes and talk about some of the non-conforming ideas and thinkers.
 You don't need to have letters after your name to say something important.

 Many zines are a shared load, but the first, I did alone.
 For the second, I worked with only one helper.
 By the third I had plenty of tools so it was pretty easy with just one helper.
 My daughter had done a beautiful program for her wedding, and I was inspired by the paper, and Art Freak took a new direction as a folio style zine.
 I have plans for a design with a universal folio cover.
 Each issue will have a special insert, and I'll be able to put more things inside; paper samples I have big plans.
 The next issue will be published some time in the next three to four months.

 Q: You spent fifty years in the music industry before beginning your career in the arts.
 What led to this change in your creative focus?